-You can also purchase a room humidifier in order to provide humidity for your guitar.
-Room humidifiers keep the entire room your guitar is stored in at a steady level of humidity.
+You can also purchase a guitar room humidifier in order to provide humidity for your guitar.
+The room humidifier will keep the entire room your guitar is stored at a steady level of humidity.
 If you own several guitars, this is probably the best option for you to go with.

-While purchasing a guitar humidifier is important, how you use it is also important.
-If you don’t use your humidifier properly, you’ll also risk damaging your guitar.
+While purchasing an acoustic guitar humidifier is important, how you use it is also important.
+If you don’t use your humidifier properly, you’ll also risk damaging your guitar, so first, make sure you discover how your humidifier works.
 Make sure that when you use a sponge for your humidifier, that it’s a damp sponge, not a soaking wet one.
 Having a dry guitar isn’t good, but having a wet guitar is also not what you’re looking for.

 Also, make sure that your consistently check on your humidifier; no two environments are the same, so you should monitor your humidifier to see when it needs to be re-hydrated.
 You should need to dampen your sponge at least once a week.

-This humidifier maintains the humidity level as a consistent 45%.
-It’s easy to use, especially because you don’t want to worry about sponges or water.
+The planet waves humidifier is a good humidifier that maintains the humidity level as a consistent 45%.
+It’s easy to use, especially because you don’t want to worry about sponges or water vapor.
 If you purchase the Humdipak Kit, you’ll receive three Humidipaks that come along with a mesh pouch that will allow you to avoid harming the finish of your guitar.

 The biggest complaint about the Planet Waves Humidipak Control System is that when it’s inserted, it stretched the strings on the guitar out.
 Also, if you want to truly take advantage of the entire humidifier system, you’re going to have to store your system in your hard case.
 There is also no measuring device for the amount of humidity the system is putting out.